swiftlang/swift-evolution/proposals/0417-task-executor-preference.md

 Task(executorPreference: specialExecutor) {
   _ = await withTaskGroup(of: Int.self) { group in
     group.addTask {
-      // using 'specialExecutor'
+      // using 'specialExecutor' (inherited preference)
       return 12
     }
     group.addTask(executorPreference: differentExecutor) {
-      // using 'differentExecutor'
+      // using 'globalConcurrentExecutor', overriden preference
       return 42
     }
     group.addTask(executorPreference: nil) {
-      // using 'specialExecutor'
+      // using 'specialExecutor' (inherited preference)
       //
       // explicitly documents that this task has "no task executor preference".
       // this is semantically equivalent to the addTask() call without specifying